RBen19/lazy-commit-/README.md

 # Lazy Commit

-**Lazy Commit** is a CLI tool to help you generate conventional commit messages easily.
+**Lazy Commit** is a CLI tool to help you generate conventional commit messages easily and push .

 ## Prerequisites